-8. Conclusions
+6. Conclusions

-Detailed density contrast, magnetic susceptibility, and conductivity inversion models have been produced for the QUEST survey area.
+Detailed density contrast, magnetic susceptibility, and conductivity inversion models have been produced for the Central BC survey area.
 These models, and the extensive suite of associated digital deliverables, will aid visualisation, interpretation, and quantitative analysis of the data for regional exploration in the area.
 As well as the modelling products, the work undertaken in modelling preparation is valuable quality control of the data.
-This will be of benefit as exploration personnel use the QUEST geophysical data set.
+This will be of benefit as exploration personnel use these geophysical data sets.

 The deeper density contrast and magnetic susceptibility models can be interpreted within the context of geology in order to help define large structures and intrusives.
 The laterally parameterized conductivity model will be useful in determining the thickness of the overburden and the depth of investigation estimate will guide reliability of the interpretations.
-Also, the background conductivity model may be useful in characterizing larger scale lateral variations of the near-surface.
+The background conductivity model may be useful in characterizing larger scale lateral variations of the near-surface, and the plate modelling will be useful for demonstrating the modelling of steeply-dipping features.

-Although a single density contrast, magnetic susceptibility, and conductivity model has been delivered, it is recognized that other models could have been chosen as appropriate model candidates.
+Although a single density contrast, magnetic susceptibility, conductivity model, and a suite of plates has been delivered, it is recognized that other models could have been chosen as appropriate model candidates.
 Inverse problems are non-unique and the output depends upon many factors which are difficult to quantify.
 The three main factors common to all inversions are: (a) how to estimate uncertainties in the data, (b) details of the model objective function and the a priori information, and (c) determining the appropriate value of the regularization parameter that balances misfit and the model objective function.
 Great care has been taken to winnow suspect data, remove regional fields for local inversions, estimate errors, incorporate reasonable information into reference models, and generate physical property models that fit the data well, but do not over-fit the data.
 In addition, because the inversion algorithms attempt to find the "simplest" (generally smooth) models that fit the data, the provided models will hopefully be representative of the larger scale features in the earth.
-They represent a first pass state-of-the-art estimate of the large scale distribution of density contrast, magnetic susceptibility, and near surface conductivity in the QUEST region.
+They represent a first pass state-of-the-art estimate of the large scale distribution of density contrast, magnetic susceptibility, and near surface conductivity in the Central BC region.

 Rocks are not uniquely characterized by a single physical property.
-The importance of the work presented here is that there are now volumetric regions in the QUEST area that are characterized by two, and in some cases three, physical properties.
+The importance of the work presented here is that there are now volumetric regions in the Central BC area that are characterized by two, and in some cases three, physical properties.
 These distributions can be used with 3D GIS query technology to help identify potential exploration areas (as demonstrated).
 In follow-up work in these local regions, inclusion of additional a priori information in the form of geologic knowledge (conceptual model, overburden thickness, drilling, outcrop lithology, etc.), petrophysical information, and further geophysics, will help guide the selection of inversion parameters and constraints so that models with enhanced resolution can be obtained.
 This should make exploration more successful and cost effective.

-9. Recommendations
+7. Recommendations